 What has been your biggest professional challenge and how did you overcome it?

 “One of the most difficult things for me has been to start a business with people I also consider some of my closest friends.
-I think you are automatically jeopardizing the friendship when you that in business, because you never know how it will develop.
+I think you are automatically jeopardizing the friendship when you gather in a business because you never know how it will develop.
 We were originally 4 friends who started the company and today we are 2 left.
 The two other founders left for different reasons, but it became clear along the way that they had different expectations in terms of how much they should work and contribute.”

-“It was a very tough time and some very tough conversations, but something I have learned a lot from and I would definitely be able to deal with it better today than back then.”
+“It was a very tough time and some very tough conversations, but it is something I have learned a lot from and I would definitely be able to deal with it better today than back then.”

-“I’m also not sure if not finishing my university education was the right thing to do.
+“I’m also not sure that not finishing my university education was the right thing to do.
 Sometimes I wonder if it would have made it easier for me and given me a clearer path in terms of my professional life.”